christinereina/epicodus-beepboop/README.md

 * Input: "4"
 * Output: "0, 1, 2, 3, 4"

-Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
+Numbers that contain a 1: all digits are replaced (all digits) with "Hello!"

 * Input: “1”
 * Output: “Beep”

-Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
+Numbers that contain a 2: all digits are replaced (all digits) with "Kitty!"

 * Input: “1, 2”
 * Output: “Boop"